8 Quick Ways to Download All Your Facebook Photos and Albums

 Here's a helpful video by TechStorenut that shows you how to do this step-by-step:

-- Can't specify which album or photos to include.
-If you have thousands of photos, it's a pain to find ones you want
+However, the quality of exported photos is kind of poor, they are not at the same size compared to what you originally uploaded.
+Another con of this method is you can't really specify which album or photos to include.
+If you have thousands of photos, it's a pain to find the ones you want to extract.

 IFTTT, short for "If This Then That", is a web-based service that connects many apps you use with methods called "recipes."
 There are two types of recipes, DO and IF, for you to choose from.